sarahciston/codingcare/posts/0critintro.md

 >"When data do seem to confer transparency, it is because we are shielded from important details about the context of their creation or display."
 >"data-driven systems [...] are locally contingent and even fragile.
 Designs dependent on data must be maintained and repaired on a regular basis to ensure that they are in sync with changes in the data themselves or the encompassing infrastructure of the place."
 >>[@loukissasAllDataAre2019]

-// [alex langland] craft moved from artisan skill building over a lifetime, an integral part of life sustaining to a hobby practiced on the side. technocraft can hold both meanings. craft points to a lifecycle of care that starts with "a tended landscape, the sustainable production of raw materials, intelligently processed, beautifully made, fit for purpose, fondly used, ingeniously reused, considerately discarded, and then given back to the earth" [craeft via podcast] [@langlandsCraeft2019]

-Craft moved from lifesustaining skills built slowly over decades, to hobbies practiced on the side,  to Langland sees craft, or his older definition of 'craeft', as a holistic interrelation rather than individual objects or skills.
-He says, "Crafts have always been determined by the immediate environment, and indexed to the resources of the natural world."
-Imagine if we saw technology's global supply chains as the integrated lifecycle of care that Langland describes, which starts with:

->"tended landscape > sustainable production of raw materials > intelligently processed > beautifully made > fit for purpose > fondly used > ingeniously reused > considerately discarded > given back to the earth" [@langlandsCraeft2019]

-#### **LEGACIES:**

 >"perceives history as a messy entanglement rather than a linear graph" [Critical Coding Cookbook] [@shihCriticalCodingCookbook2022]